Spice Up Your (Out-)Look

 - Merino Wool’s Pros and Cons: The Honest Truth (It includes my favorite merino apparel for first-timers.)

-There’s no turning back from these ones, so you’ll want to carefully think about them and plan them out before taking the plunge.
+These new things to try are like getting nose jobs.
+There’s no turning back.
+Carefully think them through and plan them out before taking the plunge.

 Rather than dedicate your working life to something not entirely fulfilling so you can do whatever you want when you retire, “pretire.”
 Work for a few years to accumulate professional skills and a financial cushion, then seek out a fulfilling career you’ll never want to retire from.